Stockholm Syndrome (Muse song): Live performances

 In concert, the song is often played teamed with "Plug In Baby" as the two songs have similar tempos.
 One example of this is during the second Wembley performance.
 However, during The Resistance Tour, this song has usually been paired with the first part of the band's "Exogenesis Symphony" due to the similar tuning.
 In most live performances of this song, it is followed by several instrumental riffs and jams (usually two or three); these can make performances of the song last up to 10 minutes on some occasions, most notably at the band's headline appearance at the 2004 Glastonbury Festival.
 One of the riffs commonly played as an outro to "Stockholm Syndrome" was later incorporated into the song "Psycho", a track from the band's seventh studio album, Drones, released in 2015.
 During The Resistance Tour, one performance of this song at the Staples Center in Los Angeles lasted 13 minutes after eight riffs followed the song.
 On The 2nd Law Tour the song is part of a lottery system alongside "New Born" and a random selection.
 On the band's Simulation Theory World Tour, the song was played in the form of a medley including New Born, Assassin, Reapers, and The Handler.

 Media

 On 8 May 2008, the song was released as downloadable content (as part of a Muse 3-song pack) for the rhythm game Guitar Hero III: Legends of Rock.
+The song is also available to play on Rocksmith 2014 as part of a Muse 5-song pack.

 Dream Theater's "Never Enough", which was released two years following, bears some strong similarities to the song.
 The band have also performed covers of "Stockholm Syndrome" in their live shows.

-The song is available to play on Rocksmith 2014 as part of a Muse 5-song pack.

 Progressive metalcore band, ERRA, covered the song for the deluxe edition of their 2021 self-titled album.